Have you ever wanted to swap film packs mid-way through your shoot?

-First, keep and carry dark slides.
-If you don’t already carry them to use for shielding, this is a good habit to start.
-The dark slide is the key to switching packs.
-Also, if you encounter a camera malfunction, you can use the dark slide to remove your pack with film in it and put an empty in to help troubleshoot your camera without wasting film.
+- The dark slide is the key to switching film packs.
+Similarly, if you encounter a camera malfunction, you can use the dark slide to remove your film pack and replace it with an empty pack.
+This will allow you to troubleshoot your camera without wasting film.